|

 new world, was the governor of Plymouth Colony for about 30 years, and

 we can thank him for our annual celebration of Thanksgiving.
-I always
+I was

 loved history in spite of what a couple of my teachers believed and this